M-J-Robbins/good-email-code/email-code/link-button.md

 So you end up with something a screen reader announces as a link, that a keyboard user can't activate.
 It may also be missing from the links menu that many assistive technology users rely on to navigate a page, since some tools only populate that menu from real `<a>` elements.

 There's also no good reason to do this in email.
 Unlike `<button>`, which has limited support in some email clients, `<a>` works everywhere.
-Just use it, it's what users are expecting and looking for.
+Just use it as it is, it's what users are expecting and looking for.